yjwong1999/RSBuildingExtraction/README.md

   </tr>
 </table>

+Note that the 2nd-place solution uses a bigger model (higher FLOPs) with an additional dataset to reach a high F1 score, whereas our diffusion augmentation pipeline allows our model (lower FLOPs) to achieve a surprisingly close F1 score without an additional dataset.
 Refer [our segmentation-guided diffusion model](https://github.com/yjwong1999/RSGuidedDiffusion) to see how we implement our diffusion augmentation pipeline.

 ### Inference with Different NMS IoU Threshold
 <table border="1" cellpadding="10" cellspacing="0">